vercel/next.js/docs/basic-features/data-fetching.md

 export default HomePage
 ```

-You can learn more about the getInitialProps parameters and usage in the [API reference for `getInitialProps`]()
+You can learn more about the usage of `getInitialProps` in the [API reference for `getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md)